Private Student Loan Cosigner Release: 2026 Checklist

 1. private student loan cosigner release: The formal process that removes the cosigner’s legal responsibility after the borrower satisfies the lender’s rules and passes a new review.

-2. Underwriting: The lender’s risk review of your income, credit, repayment history, and documentation before approval.
+2. Underwriting: The lender’s risk review of your income, credit, repayment history, and documentation before a final decision.

 3. Principal and interest payment: A full scheduled payment that covers both loan balance reduction and accrued interest.

-4. Debt-to-income ratio: The share of monthly gross income consumed by debt payments, often used in mortgage and personal-loan approvals.
+4. Debt-to-income ratio: The share of monthly gross income consumed by debt payments, often used in mortgage and personal-loan reviews.

-5. Forbearance: A temporary payment relief period that may pause or reduce payments, but can complicate later approval events.
+5. Forbearance: A temporary payment relief period that may pause or reduce payments, but can complicate later lender-review events.

-6. Delinquency: A payment that is late according to the lender’s schedule, often damaging both approval odds and credit health.
+6. Delinquency: A payment that is late according to the lender’s schedule, often damaging both release eligibility and credit health.

 7. Statement cycle: The monthly reporting period after which card balances and many account updates hit the credit bureaus.